Max-Derner/python-lessons/the-door-in-the-back-of-the-classroom/Lesson_02/02_raising_and_catching_exceptions.md

 So, raising exceptions...

-Firstly, you might know this process as "throwing an error" but round these parts we "raise exceptions" them.
-Again, no one is going to care if you say you're throwing an error instead of raising an exception.
-It's all nice and easy to do too, just use the `raise` keyword and pass a little message into the initialiser, like so:
+Firstly, you might know this process as "_throwing an error_" but in Python parlance it's actually "_raising an exception_".
+No one really cares though, so call it what you want.
+Anyway, it's all nice and easy to do too, just use the `raise` keyword and pass a little message into the initialiser, like so:

 ```python
 raise NotImplementedError("You'll need to actually write something for this")